Wondering if you can visit any tourist attractions in Vienna over Christmas 2025?

 - Some locations may have a weekly day off that happens to fall on a Christmas date and I might miss that

-- Mondays or Tuesday are popular choices for the “day off”, so this might affect December 24th in 2024
+- Mondays or Tuesday are popular choices for the “day off”, so this might affect December 22nd and 23rd in 2025

 - Equally, many places open up on their usual day off if it happens to be a public holiday!

-- Christmas opening hours may change, especially as some locations clarify their Christmas dates quite late
+- Christmas opening hours may change, especially as some locations clarify their Christmas dates rather late

 - Since the 24th is the big day, it’s not unusual to find places closing a little earlier on that day, so staff can get home to their families